 - Arranging a payment plan

-- The services do not have to be prepaid, but the costs will be guaranteed not to increase if payment is made at one time or by monthly payments.
+- The services do not have to be prepaid, but the costs will be guaranteed not to increase if payment is made at one time or monthly payments through insurance (ie. Familyside).